TUW-GEO/ReconOri/README.md

 ### PlugIn Itself

-To make the PlugIn accessible in QGIS, use menu `PlugIns` → entry `Manage and install plugins` → tab `Install from ZIP`,  choose the path to the PlugIn's package archive (`.zip`), and hit `Install Plugin`.
+Download the latest release of `image_selection.zip` from the [repository](https://github.com/TUW-GEO/ReconOri/releases).
+To make the PlugIn accessible in QGIS, use menu `PlugIns` → entry `Manage and install plugins` → tab `Install from ZIP`,  choose the path to the archive just downloaded, and hit `Install Plugin`.

 Afterwards, activate the PlugIn in the QGIS PlugIn manager: menu `PlugIns` → entry `Manage and install plugins` → tab `Installed` → Check `DoRIAH Image Selection`.